amromeo/api_r2020/README.md

 - The program that we will be using to interact with R during the course is called RStudio.
 We will be using a cloud based RStudio server, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
 Our intent in using a cloud-based platform to minimize possible in-class setup issues.
 - Please follow the instructions in [this presentation](https://bit.ly/2W61U4d) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
 - As the date of the conference approaches, we will be sending out a web link that will grant access to the workshop project within RStudio.Cloud.
-- While not required we **highly** recommend installing RStudio Desktop on your laptop as well.
+- While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
 See instructions below.

 ### Installing RStudio onto your own computer